Ecohackerfarm/powerplant/docs/dev_docs.md

 6. Clone the [git repository](https://github.com/Ecohackerfarm/powerplant.git)
 7. Run `npm install` to get all packages installed
 8. Generate a private key in secrets.js (see secrets.example.js)
-9. Run `npm start` to start the server
+9. Run `npm run migrate` to migrate the initial database to MongoDB.
-10. Run `npm run migrate` to migrate crop data from Firebase database
+10. Run `npm start` to start the server
 11. At this point everything should be set up.
 Run `npm test` to make sure everything is working.
 12. Done!